Plots

 Seek expert advice: Secure legal and financial aspects

-The purchase of a building plot is a complex matter that involves considering many legal and financial aspects.
-It is therefore advisable to seek professional support from legal, tax, and financial advisors.
-These experts can assist you in addressing individual legal and financial questions and in correctly assessing the land costs per m².
+Purchasing a building plot is a complex matter that involves many legal and financial aspects to consider.
+Therefore, it is advisable to seek professional support from legal, tax, and financial advisors.
+These experts can help you clarify individual legal and financial questions and accurately assess the land costs per m².
 The importance of professional advice should not be underestimated.

 The Importance of Professional Advice

-Legal, tax, and financial advisors can assist you with various aspects of purchasing land.
+Legal, tax, and financial advisors can assist you with various aspects of purchasing a property.
 These include:

 • Advice on financing issues

-It is crucial to resolve individual legal and financial questions before signing a purchase contract.
+It is important to clarify individual legal and financial questions before you sign a purchase contract.
 The experts can help you identify and minimise risks.
 Professional advice is essential for making a secure decision.

-In the purchase contract, it's important to understand the difference between the possessor and the owner.
-The possessor is the one who uses the land practically, while the owner is the one registered in the land register.
-Ownership transfer only occurs with the certificate of conveyance and registration in the land register.
-Notarization is mandatory for the purchase contract to be legally binding.
-The certificate of conveyance is a crucial step in the transfer of ownership.
+With the purchase contract, it is important to know the difference between the possessor and the owner.
+The possessor is the one who actually uses the land, while the owner is the one registered in the land register.
+The transfer of ownership occurs only with the declaration of consent and the entry in the land register.
+Notarial certification is mandatory to make the purchase contract legally binding.
+The declaration of consent is an important step in the transfer of ownership.

 Not every building plot is the same.
 There are different types of land, which vary in their characteristics and costs.
-An overview of the different land qualities and types helps you better assess the costs of land per m² and find the right plot for your construction project.
+An overview of the various land qualities and types helps you to better understand the land costs per m² and find the right plot for your construction project.
 Knowing the different types of land is crucial for making an informed decision.

-A plot becomes developable land when it is designated as such in the development plan or is considered as such due to its location in a built-up area.
-Land reallocation can result in several plots becoming new developable land.
-The development of the area must be ensured, with natural factors not prevented from being developed.
-The land qualities are crucial for buildability.
+A plot becomes building land if it is designated as such in the development plan or considered as building land due to its location in a built-up area.
+The land reallocation can lead to the creation of new building land from several plots.
+Ensuring the development of the area is vital, and natural factors must not prevent construction.
+The land qualities are critical for buildability.

-• Obligatory land: Here, the owner is obliged to build within a certain period.
+• Obligatory Building Land: Here, the owner is obliged to build within a specified period.

-• Temporary land: Here, planning permission is only valid for a specific period.
+• Temporary Building Land: Here, the building permit is valid only for a specific period.

-• Finished land: Here, infrastructure costs have already been taken into account and can be transferred to the owner.
+• Ready-to-Build Land: Here, the infrastructure costs are already included and can be transferred to the owner.

-The differences between the types of land affect the costs of land per m².
-Obligatory land is generally cheaper than finished land because the owner has a development obligation.
-The types of land differ in their characteristics and costs.
+The differences between the types of building land have an impact on the land costs per m².
+Obligatory building land is generally cheaper than ready-to-build land because the owner has a building obligation.
+The types of building land differ in their characteristics and costs.

 Minimising Risks: Liability and Insurance for Property Owners